Welcome!

 Response time

 We try our best to get back to writers as soon as possible.
-Due to the high volume of submissions we receive, please allow for one to six months for poetry and up to nine months for fiction and creative nonfiction.
+Due to the many submissions we receive, please allow for one to six months for poetry and up to nine months for fiction and creative nonfiction.

 Submitting